TomBonness/TomBonness/README.md

 ---

-> *“"Premature optimization is the root of all evil." — Donald Knuth”*
+> *“Premature optimization is the root of all evil." — Donald Knuth*